 For general guidelines, see section 6.6.
-The following shall be included on the label:
+The following shall be included on the label in eye readable format:

-( = in eye-readable and UKBTS approved barcode format)
+( = also in UKBTS approved barcode format)

-- Human plasma for Fractionation, Leucocyte Depleted and volume
+- Human Plasma for Fractionation, Leucocyte Depleted

-- Recovered or source plasma
+- Recovered or Source plasma

-- Volume
+- the component volume

 - the blood component producer's name

 - the donation number and, if divided, sub-batch number

 - the date of collection

 - the expiry date of the frozen component

 - the temperature of storage

 - the blood pack lot number

 - the name, composition and volume of the anticoagulant.

 - Not for transfusion